Allow Google log in for readers

 Step 2: Set up your Google Project's Oauth Consent Screen (Google)

 Google requires an Oauth consent screen.
-For more details, see See Google Cloud Platform Console Help's instructions for Setting up your OAuth consent screen.
+For more details, see See Google Cloud Platform Console Help's instructions to Manage OAuth App Branding.
 We cover this only at a high level.
 Set up your OAuth consent screen by clicking the Configure Consent Screen button.

 1. Click the Configure Consent Screen button.